Updated: 14 July 2022

 When Curve shares data with identity and fraud prevention partners, they will become a joint controller of your data to determine how your data will be used to best provide their services.

-IT vendors including cloud storage providers to securely store your personal data.
+Hosting and IT services; IT vendors including cloud storage providers to securely store your personal data.

 Card manufacturing, personalisation and delivery companies.

-Insurance (Curve Black & Metal only)
+Insurance Provider (Curve Black & Metal customers only)

 You will enter into a separate agreement with AXA to enable them to provide you with insurance.
 This means AXA is wholly responsible for your data for insurance purposes (rather than Curve).
 Further information is available here.